JLaw Flash Rosh Chodesh Sh’vat

 • In the Afternoon Service beginning on page 232, add Ya’aleh v’Yavoh, the shaded paragraph on the top of page 244

 Special day this month: Tu B’Shvat (the 15th day of Sh’vat) is the New Year for Trees-a Jewish Arbor Day.
+This year Tu B’Shvat falls out on Monday, February 2nd.

 Many have the custom to eat fruit, especially from the 7 species for which the Land of Israel is praised: “a land of wheat, barley, (grape) vines, figs, and pomegranates, a land of olives and (date) honey”.